labex-labs/open-source-labs/python/practical-python/lab-03-04-modules-modules/step12.md

 >>>
 ```

-If none of this works, you’re probably running Python in the wrong directory.
+If none of this works, you're probably running Python in the wrong directory.
 Now, try importing your `fileparse` module and getting some help on it.

 ```python
 >>> import fileparse